Hockey Alberta

 Hockey Alberta is the governing body of all ice hockey in Alberta, Canada and is affiliated with Hockey Canada.
 It was founded in 1907 as the Alberta Amateur Hockey Association (AAHA) to be the governing body for Alberta intra-city ice hockey play.
-As of the 2018–19 hockey season, the Chair of the Board of Directors was Terry Engen, and the Chief Executive Officer for operations management was Rob Litwinski.
+As of the 2024-25 hockey season, the Chair of the Board of Directors was Len Samletzki, and the Chief Executive Officer for operations management was Rob Litwinski.